Teqball: Asian Beach Games & Asian Indoor and Martial Arts Games (AIMAG)

 As a sport that is officially recognised by the Olympic Council of Asia (OCA), teqball was added to the programme for the Sanya 2020, but The Olympic Council of Asia (OCA) has postponed the Sanya Asian Beach Games, which was due to take place from 2–10 April 2021, as well as the Bangkok and Chonburi Asian Indoor and Martial Arts Games (AIMAG), which was scheduled for 21–30 May 2021.
 The decisions were taken by the OCA Executive Board in light of the ongoing challenges with the COVID-19 pandemic.

 The OCA, the National Olympic Committee of Thailand and the AIMAG 2021 Organising Committee have agreed that the event, in which teqball will be a demonstration sport, will now be held from 10 to 20 March 2022.
 The OCA has noted that it will continue its consultation with the Chinese Olympic Committee and the Sanya Asian Beach Games Organising Committee to agree a new date for the 6th Asian Beach Games, where teqball is set to make its debut as a medal sport.

 Asian Teqball Tour

 1st Teqball World Series in Asia was held in 2024.

 European Games

-The European Olympic Committees (EOC) announced an agreement with FITEQ that will see teqball included for the first time in the programme of the European Games in 2023.
+The European Olympic Committees (EOC) announced an agreement with FITEQ to include teqball for the first time in the programme of the European Games in 2023.